Aussies are the eighth-fastest binge-racers according to Netflix

 Using data collected from its viewers, Netflix has determined that over 8.4 million people worldwide have binged an entire season of a new show on Netflix less than a day after it's been made available.
 Furthermore, in the three years from 2013 to 2016, this number has grown by more than 20 times.

-Take a look at our complete list of TV shows available on Netflix Australia.
+Take a look at our regularly updated list of TV shows available on Netflix Australia.